google/kf/docs/kf.dev/content/en/docs/getting-started/install/_index.md

 Run `kf install gke` in your terminal to begin the interactive installation.

-{{% alert title="Important" color="warning" %}}
+{{% alert title="Important" color="secondary" %}}
-You are strongly encouraged to create a new cluster rather than use an existing cluster.
+* You are strongly encouraged to create a new cluster rather than use an existing cluster.
+* The installer can use an existing GCP project or create a new one.
 {{% /alert %}}

 Output will look similar to this: